-Gentlemen:
+- Gentlemen:

-Dress pants, dress shirt (with or without tie), appropriate dress shoes (flip-flops are not acceptable).
+Dress pants, dress shirt (tie is optional), appropriate dress shoes (sneakers and flipflops are not acceptable).
 You may or may not choose to wear a jacket.
 Remember, sloppy attire distracts for your performance.
 Absolutely no facial piercing jewelry.
 If you have a tattoo that is visible, then it must be covered with make-up.

+Calendar

-Calendar Performances are every Wednesday at 3:00pm
+Performances are every Wednesday at 3:00 p.m.